Rugby World Cup all-time table

-This all-time table compares national teams that have participated in the Rugby World Cup by a number of criteria including matches, wins, losses, draws, total points for, total points against, etc.
+This all-time table compares national teams that have participated in the Rugby World Cup by a number of criteria including matches, wins, losses, draws, total points for, total points against, etc. 26 nations have participated in the tournament thus far.

 The table also shows – among other things – the accumulated points for every team that has ever participated in the tournament.
 This takes each game as if it were a World Cup pool stage match, with each team awarded four points for a win, two points for a draw and none for a defeat.
 A team scoring four tries in one match scored a bonus point, as did a team that lost by fewer than eight points.

 All-time table

-This is an incomplete list of total matches played by all countries that were invited or have qualified for the Rugby World Cup since the 1987 edition.
+This is a list of matches played by all countries at the Rugby World Cup since the inaugural 1987 edition.